-2.4.3.2 Park-and-Ride Alternative 2
+Park-and-Ride Alternative 2

-In this alternative the 95 Express Bus stop in the northern parking area is shifted south and a Kiss-and-Ride facility is provided on the east-west access road that becomes the I-95 ingress and egress ramps.
-At the terminus of the I-95 ramps in the northern lot a roundabout is proposed in lieu of the existing three-sided interchange.
+In this alternative the 95 Express Bus stop in the northern parking area is shifted south and a Park-and-Ride facility is provided on the east-west access road that becomes the I-95 ingress and egress ramps.
+At the terminus of the I-95 ramps in the northern lot, a roundabout is proposed in lieu of the existing three-sided interchange.
 The area underneath the expanded bridge structure is proposed to be used for the 95 Express Bus stops currently located just south of the bridge structure.
 This concept provides for a more formal transit boarding and alighting area.
+These concepts are illustrated in Figure 8.